 Ian Patterson

 If you want to know about important dates, what’s been tested in the past, exam technique and what study options are available, click here for our FREE AF7 preparation guide.
+You will also find preparation guides for AF1, 4 and 5 on the same link.

 The CII AF7 is a popular exam.
 Safeguarded benefits is a big area for many financial advisers and if you are involved in the transfer of safeguarded benefits in some way, then this might be the subject for you.
 It also satisfies the FCA additional exam requirement to advise on safeguarded benefits.